Eyreon/FLsun-V400/README.md

   ## Cura:

- - Use Cura 5.4, 5.3 has a bug which results in zits and blobs all over the print.
+ - **Use Cura 5.4**, Cura 5.3 has a bug which results in zits and blobs all over the print.

  - Add the following line in Cura at the start GCODE after G28 to actually load the bed mesh for the print, please use the following:
    <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.